Join CIfA

 Apply online

-Find out how to apply for or upgrade your CIfA accreditation or for a non-accredited grade or to re-join CIfA.
+Find out how to apply for or upgrade your CIfA accreditation or for a non-accredited grade, to re-join or fast-track.
 Please read the guidance before you submit your application.

 Professional accreditation guidance